TrshPuppy/obsidian-notes/practical-ethical-hacking/recon/email-addresses.md

 ### Some *Expert* Advice:
 Is email enumeration OSINT?
->	"OSINT... is typically about exploiting publicly published content, whereas there are legal questions that arise when you bruteforce a mailserver.
+>	"OSINT... is typically about exploiting publicly published content, whereas there are legal questions that arise when you brute force a mailserver.
 >
 >	One *could* theoretically call brute forcing a target server to be abuse of a mail server...and potentially a crime.
 >